Asaaj/custom-views-presentation/solar-introduction.md

 <div class="huge-text">🎉🎆🎊</div>

 <aside class="notes">

+If you don't know about views, this talk isn't really intended as an introduction, but I hope by the end of the talk you will nevertheless understand them thoroughly.

 Here's an example of C++20's views in action.
 They offer this clean, composable, lazily-evaluated syntax for writing common algorithms, but when you first see them, they kind of look like magic.
 They have a very different syntax from